cagatayeroglu/AppleHealth/README.md

 ## Motivation

 Understanding personal health trends is essential for improving well-being.
-This project aims to explore my own step count data from 2022 to 2024, identify patterns, and potentially motivate healthier habits.
+This project aims to explore my own step count data from 2022 to 2024, identify patterns during different terms and potentially understand the patterns.
 The results can help demonstrate how physical activity fluctuates over time.

 ---